fatdude/jquery-ui-themes-rails/README.markdown

 Usage
 -----

-In you stylesheet manifest include the following
+In your stylesheet manifest include the following

 `*= require jquery-ui/<theme name>`